Anxiety: Stop Negative Thoughts

 Working on your own or with a counselor, you can practice these three steps:

-The goal is to have positive thoughts come naturally.
+The goal is to have accurate, encouraging thoughts come naturally.
 It may take some time to change the way you think.
-So you will need to practice positive thinking every day.
+So you will need to practice healthy thinking every day.

 Test Your Knowledge

 Cognitive-behavioral therapy (CBT) is a type of therapy that can help change how you think about yourself.

 You need to see a counselor to do CBT.

 Changing your thinking can help you stop the worry by replacing negative thoughts with helpful ones.
 It's also helpful in controlling panic attacks.

 Healthy thoughts can help stop the "fight or flight" feelings that you have with anxiety.
 In a fight-or-flight response, your body senses danger and the need to fight or run away.
 Your body releases hormones like adrenaline, which makes your heart beat fast and your blood pressure rise.
 Healthy thoughts can calm you and stop this response.

 For example, maybe you are about to have a job review.
 It's normal to be a little nervous.
 But you have trouble sleeping and have a fast heartbeat and sweaty hands.
 You think constantly about the review.
 You've been telling yourself that your boss is going to say bad things about your performance—even though you haven't been getting bad comments from her.